 Alfonso de la Morena:

-The Click Sensor Hub Project will create an PCB interface between NXP’s FRDM-KL46Z microprocessor board by NXP and a minimum of 4 simultaneous Clicks from MikroElektronika.
+The Click Sensor Hub Project will create an PCB interface between NXP’s FRDM-KL46Z microprocessor board and a minimum of 4 simultaneous Clicks from MikroElektronika.
 The Clicks will be chosen from a pool of 10 that will have software written for them in the Mbed compiler.
 Once the interface is functional, the data will be collected and sent wirelessly to be displayed on a website that will perform analytics.
 Thereby, demonstrating a real-world application.

 Figure 1: High Level Project Scope Block Diagram